douganson/connector-bridge-container-installer/README.md

    generic-mqtt - instantiate a bridge for a generic MQTT broker such as Mosquitto

    generic-mqtt-getstarted - Like "generic-mqtt" but also has embedded Mosquitto and NodeRED built in by default

+   OPTION: add "enable-long-polling" if the bridge is to be operated behind a NAT were TCP port 28520 is not passed through to the docker host running the bridge image.

 NOTE: In order to use this script, you will need: